BodenmillerGroup/ImcPluginsCP/README.rst

     in all channels (e.g. MeanIntensity) but not others (e.g. MedianIntensity, MaxIntensity, StdIntensity...).
     For measurements where this applies, applying the compensation to *Measurements* is usually more accurate than compensating an image and then measuring.
-    For measurments where this does not apply, please measure the image compensated with Module: *CorrectSpilloverApply*.
+    For measurements where this does not apply, please measure the image compensated with Module: *CorrectSpilloverApply*.

-Pleas read also the documetation within CellProfiler for more hints how to use these modules!
+Pleas read also the documentation within CellProfiler for more hints how to use these modules!

 Deprecated modules:
 ___________________